lbormann/darts-caller/README.md

 ## SETUP SOUNDS

 You need to have sounds-files as mp3 or wav.
 This files have to be named by 1 to 180, gameshot, busted, playerchange etc. You dont need all files.
 If you are lazy you can go for 40, 60, 180 or whatever you like.
-There are a bunch of supported sound-keys (just below this section).
+There are a bunch of supported sound-file-keys (just below this section).
 You can record your voice or download some files in the internet, ie. https://freesound.org, https://www.zapsplat.com or watchout for pinned messages in (Discord https://discord.com/channels/802528604067201055/955745166134747196 or https://discord.com/channels/802528604067201055/1019720832647434320).
 Put all sound files in one folder and if you like create subfolders in this folder for random caller functionality.